Bertha Charipper Kessler

 Bertha had at least 9 siblings and 2 older step-siblings.
 We know that her brother, Herman, eventually settled in the US, as well as one step-nephew, Adolph, son of her step-brother, Bernhardt.

-She married Samuel Kessler in 1886 and gave birth to her first child, a son, Lippman in 1887.
-Did she have other children before immigrating?
-We don’t know, but her next child that we know of was born in New York in 1896.
+She married Samuel Kessel in 1886 and gave birth to her first child, a son, Lippman in 1887.

 When her son Abe was born in 1896, they were living at 167 Allen Street on the Lower East Side of Manhattan.
 From there they move to 22 Hicks Street in Brooklyn, NY.

-- Lippman was born in July 1887 in Galicia, Austria.
+1. Lippman was born in July 1887 in Galicia, Austria.
 He died tragically on May 24, 1908, at age 20, in New York from a murder/suicide.
+According to an article in the New York TImes, (see the article on the Other Kessler Children page under Abe’s siblings) she was too distraught to attend his burial service at the cemetery and stayed home.

 In 1907, she and her husband purchased a home at 1037 Herkimer Street in Brooklyn, NY.
 The house was put in her name and had a mortgage of $3000.
 It was a cold water flat which means it had no running hot water.
 Cold water flats usually did not have built-in showers and to bathe you had to heat pots of water on the stove and add the headed water to the bathtub.
 They also did not have central heating.
 To keep warm, people used kerosene or electric space heaters, hot water bottles, and later on, electric blankets.